Fallback Routing Protocols for University Research & Lab Inventory Automation

 Figure: three deterministic tiers — primary API, retried with jittered backoff, then edge cache that later drains to the central store.

-The following module demonstrates an idempotent fallback router.
+The following module is an idempotent fallback router.
 It guarantees that repeated executions produce identical state changes, preventing duplicate grant submissions or inventory double-counting.
 It uses correlation identifiers, deterministic hashing, and atomic local cache writes.

 python